Up-to-Date Big Island of Hawaii Information (For Residents and Tourists Alike)

 Started in February of 2008, this site has grown faster then we could have imagined.

-We are dedicated to bringing you the most up-to-date information on the Island of Hawaii, and we have become a resource for residents and tourists alike.
+We are dedicated to bringing you the up-to-date information on the Island of Hawaii, and we have become a resource for residents and tourists alike.

 Check out our Interactive pages on Hawaiian Sovereignty and how America illegally occupied Hawaii in 1893, something everybody should be educated about.